cometapp/engine/content/article3/main.md

 Region proposals detected with the selective search method was still necessary in the previous model and it is computationaly expensive.
 [S. Ren and al. (2016)](https://arxiv.org/pdf/1506.01497.pdf) have introduced Region Proposal Network (RPN) to directly generate region proposals, predict bounding boxes and detect objects.
 The Faster Region-based Convolutional Network (Faster R-CNN) is a combination between the RPN and the Fast R-CNN model.

 A CNN model takes as input the entire image and produces features maps.
-A window of size 3x3 slices all the features maps and it outputs a features vector linked to two fully-connected layers, one for box-regression and one for box-classification.
+A window of size 3x3 slides all the features maps and it outputs a features vector linked to two fully-connected layers, one for box-regression and one for box-classification.
 Multiple region proposals are predicted by the fully-connected layers.
 A maximum of k regions is fixed thus the output of the box-regression layer has a size of 4k (coordinates of the boxes, their height and width) and the output of the box-classification layer a size of 2k ("objectness" scores to detect an object or not in the box).
 The k region proposals detected by the slicing window are called anchors.

 ![31_RPN](31_RPN.PNG)*Detecting the anchor boxes for a single 3x3 window.
 Source: [S. Ren and al. (2016)](https://arxiv.org/pdf/1506.01497.pdf)*